Statement of Purpose

 The Civil War historian in Kennesaw State University’s Department of History and Philosophy recognized this void and secured the support of the College of Humanities and Social Science to begin developing the Center.
-After nearly a year of planning and designing, the Civil War Center became a functioning unit within the college.
+After nearly a year of planning and designing, the Center for teh Study of the Civil War Era became a functioning unit within the college.
 Thus, the mission and purpose of the Center is clear: compile and organize key resources and help educate the public on all aspects of the South's role in the Civil War period.

 No other event in American history affected the development of the United States more than the Civil War.
 The Civil War era is defined broadly to include primarily the nineteenth century, yet events before and after are related to the war as well.
 The nineteenth century witnessed dramatic social, economic, and political changes that reshaped American life and culture.
 While the Civil War is central to the experience, the decades before and after contain the seeds and bitter harvest of the national ordeal.
 The Center will, therefore, include resources on the causes, course, and repercussions of the war within the historic South.
 This region encompasses the states of Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.